Also known as:Apo A

 What does the test result mean?

 Low levels of apo A-I are associated with low levels of HDL and impaired clearance of excess cholesterol from the body.
-Low levels of apo A-I, along with high concentrations of apo B, are associated with an increased risk of cardiovascular disease.
+Low levels of apo A-I, along with high concentrations of Apo B, are associated with an increased risk of cardiovascular disease.
+High levels of apo A-I is considered protective and can be independent of HDL levels.

 There are some genetic disorders that lead to deficiencies in apo A-I (and therefore to low levels of HDL).
 People with these disorders tend to have abnormal lipid levels, including high levels of low-density lipoprotein (LDL - the "bad" cholesterol).
 Frequently, they have accelerated rates of atherosclerosis.
 These genetic disorders are primary causes of low apo A-I. For more on some of these disorders, see the Related Pages tab.